awsdocs/amazon-route53-docs/doc_source/getting-started-s3.md

    + The bucket name is the same as the name of the record that you're creating\.
    + The current AWS account created the bucket\.

    If your bucket does not appear in the **Choose S3 bucket** list, enter the Amazon S3 website endpoint for the Region where the bucket was created, for example, **s3\-website\-us\-west\-2\.amazonaws\.com**\.
 For a complete list of Amazon S3 website endpoints, see [Amazon S3 Website endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html#s3_website_region_endpoints)\.
-For more information about the alias target, see "values/route traffic to" section in [Values for alias records](resource-record-sets-values-alias.md)\.
+For more information about the alias target, see "values/route traffic to" section in [Values specific for simple alias records](resource-record-sets-values-alias.md)\.

 1. In **Record type**, choose **A ‐ Routes traffic to an IPv4 address and some AWS resources**\.